-NORMA ONCE-FIRED 7 X 64 Brenneke ( 7 x 64 mm ) unprimed brass rifle shell cases.
-Cases have been media tumbled only.
+Factory new NORMA 7 X 64 Brenneke ( 7 x 64 mm ) unprimed brass rifle shell cases, packaged in vintage Norma box, 20 PCS

 History: The 7 x64 mm (unofficially known as the 7 x 64 Brenneke) was designed in 1917 by Wilhelm Brenneke (1865-1951) of Germany.
 The parent case is the 8x64mm S with a narrowed neck to fit a .285 inch bullet on a .313 inch neck.
 The case is a rimless, bottleneck with a 1:8.66 twist and a large rifle primer.
 The case length is 2.52 inches with overall length of 3.307 inches and can fit a maximum load of 69 grains.

 The ballistic performances based off three grain types for muzzle velocity on the 7×64 Brenneke are 3,000 ft/s (123 gr SP), 2,900 ft/s (154 gr SP), and 2,700 ft/s (174 gr SP.)
 The 7x64mm was a commercial success after it went onto the public market in 1917 due to its ability to achieve up to 12-percent more muzzle velocity over the 7x57mm with a flatter trajectory and better long range shooting performance.